How much will be paid

 - control invasive non-native species, if they’re present

 In Mid Tier, additional clauses may be included to refine the standard requirements.
 These will be discussed and agreed as part of the approval process.

 - re-profile or increase the width or depth of the ditch

-- using spoil to fill hollows or low areas within the field, or placing spoil on historic or archaeological features
+- use spoil to fill hollows or low areas within the field, or place spoil on historic or archaeological features

 - managing all the ditches in any one year

 - fence off ditches

 Agreement holders are likely to need to keep the following records and supply them on request: